Applying for an F-1 visa

 Once you have received your I-20 form, you need to apply for a visa to enter the United States.
-Before arranging your visa interview, you must pay a $200 fee levied on all newly admitted F-1 students.
+Before arranging your visa interview, all F-1 applicants must pay the I-901 fee to activate your I-20.
 The fee may be paid electronically.
 Once you have paid the fee, print out your receipt and bring it with you to your consular interview.
 Students must visit a U.S. embassy or consulate and present the following recommended documentation:

 Additional application materials may be requested when you visit the U.S. embassy or consulate.
 You should therefore contact the embassy or consulate before your interview.
 Information is also available at travel.state.gov/visa.

 Arrival dates and accommodations

 An orientation schedule with reporting dates is included in your admission packet.
 Remember to bring your passport, I-20 form, I-94 card and any other immigration documents to orientation check-in.
 Times and locations of orientation events are subject to change.
 You will be given a final orientation schedule during check-in.

 If you plan to request transportation assistance from the Savannah-Hilton Head International Airport, you must submit your arrival information to the ISSO at least 48 hours prior to arrival.
 The required information includes: